CyBus-Team/CyBus-IOS/README.md

 ## Required

-You need to create account on MapBox and generate an access token, just follow [these instruction](https://docs.mapbox.com/ios/navigation/guides/get-started/install/#step-2-create-a-secret-token)
+You need to create account on MapBox and generate an access token, just follow [this instruction](https://docs.mapbox.com/ios/maps/guides/install/)

 After, you have to create `Config-Secret.xcconfig` file in the root directory and paste your access token there